kitqi0114-dotcom/assignment_tracker/README.md

 SDG 4 – Quality Education

 ## Project Description
-- This project develops an Assignment Tracker System for students.
-- The system helps students manage and monitor their assignments.
-- Students can track deadlines and organize their academic tasks more efficiently.
-- The goal is to improve time management and reduce missed submissions.
+The Assignment Tracking and Reminder System is designed to help students manage their assignments more effectively.
+Students often handle multiple assignments from different subjects and may miss deadlines when using traditional methods such as paper notes or simple reminders.
+This system provides a digital platform where students can record assignments, monitor deadlines, and receive reminders.
+The goal is to help students stay organized, improve productivity, and avoid missing important submission dates.

 ## Objectives
-- Help students organize and manage their assignments.
+- To help students record and organize their assignments in a structured system.
-- Allow students to track deadlines easily.
+- To provide reminders for upcoming assignment deadlines.
-- Improve students' time management skills.
+- To improve students’ time management and productivity.
-- Provide a simple system to monitor assignment progress.
+- To reduce the chances of students missing important submission dates.
+- To provide a simple and user-friendly interface that students can easily use.

 ## Team Members
 - Tan Zi Jian – Role
 - Ng Wen Le – Role
 - Tan Jun Han – Role
 - Wong Wei Ming – Role
-- Cheong Kit Qi – Role
+- Cheong Kit Qi –

 ## SDLC Overview
 The project follows the Software Development Life Cycle (SDLC) and Agile approach.